 You can use a shovel to help remove the debris and old tile, and you can also use a shop vac to help clean up the dust and debris.

-Use Safety Precautions
+Safety Equipment and Precautions

 Next, you want to make sure you practice safety precautions.
 As you are chiseling tiles, it is likely that they will break and shards of tile can fly around the room.